suerion/AutomatedWorkcarts/README.md

 ## FAQ

+#### How can I get workcarts to spawn on custom maps?

+Use a free plugin called Workcart Spawner from another website (not allowed to post a link here).

 #### Will this plugin cause lag?

 This plugin's logic is optimized for performance and should not cause lag.
 However, workcarts moving along the tracks does incur some overhead, regardless of whether a player or NPC is driving them.
 Therefore, having many automated workcarts may reduce server FPS.
 One way to address this is to limit the number of automated workcarts with the `MaxConductors` configuration option.